-A truncated version of the “Readiness to Deploy” solution, the “Readiness to Release” solution aims to get your general availability releases within three months and the smaller releases in even less time
+A truncated version of the “Code Readiness” solution, the “Continuous Release Readiness” solution aims to get your general availability releases within three months and the smaller releases in even less time

-The “Readiness to Release” solution delivers the “Go-Release” score and its drilldowns based on the impact of upcoming changes
+The “Continuous Release Readiness” solution delivers the “Go-Release” score and its drilldowns based on the impact of upcoming changes

 Each assessment tells you where you stand and what changes you need to make the release process even more seamless

-The “Readiness to Release” solution enables more features, faster release cycles, and better user experience and engagement
+The “Continuous Release Readiness” solution enables more features, faster release cycles, and better user experience and engagement

 When do you think enterprise risk is at its highest in a bank’s product lifecycle?
 Before you start a new product launch project?
 During product launch?
 Immediately post-launch?
 How about in a stable Business as Usual (BAU) state?